AlperenAygun/AlperenAygun/README.md

 -Now doing Internship

--Still trying to learn Front-End and Framework(React) (Maybe Back-End in the future...)

--Trying to learn Flutter too...
+-Trying to learn Flutter/Dart.

--I hope I am going to learn =)

 UPDATE(27/07/2022): I started a flutter project in my company that I doing intership.
+UPDATE(18/08/2022): I finished that project and sent it to the test department.

+UPDATE(29/08/2022): I started my second internship.

+- I am going to create project in Flutter with using elasticsearch.